June 8 in History

 American rapper, producer, director, and fashion designer

-Ye is an American rapper, songwriter, and record producer.
+Ye is an American rapper, songwriter, record producer, and businessman.
 He has been listed among the greatest rappers of all time and referred to as one of the most prominent figures in hip-hop.
-His music, characterized by frequent…
+His music, characterized…

 Read More